Baal Shem: Role of the tzadik

-Beginning with Hasidic Judaism in the late 17th century, the role mystical tzadik was established to conceptualize a follower's connection to God.
+Beginning with Hasidic Judaism in the late 17th century, the mystical role of the tzadik was established to conceptualize a follower's connection to God.
 The tzadik was a divine channel that could connect a devoutly religious follower to God.
 This was the first instance of popular Jewish mysticism.
 The movement borrowed this role from Kabbalistic theosophical terminology.
-Hasidic philosophy encouraged devekut attachment to the rabbis within the movement, who were said to embody and channel the divine flow of blessings to the world.
-This replaced the former Tzadikim Nistarim, which was understood as list of 36 righteous men that were able to connect blessings to the world.
+Hasidic philosophy encouraged devekut, attachment to the rebbes within the movement, who were said to embody and channel the divine flow of blessings to the world.
+This replaced the Tzadikim Nistarim, which was understood as a list of 36 righteous Jews that connected blessings to the world.
 It was understood that this list was made up of private pietists and Baalei Shem in Eastern Europe.
 As doctrine coalesced in writing from the 1780s, Jacob Joseph of Polonne, Dov Ber of Mezeritch, Elimelech of Lizhensk, Yaakov Yitzchak of Lublin and others shaped Hasidic views of the tzadik, whose task is to awaken and draw down the flow of divine blessing to the spiritual and material needs of the community and individual common folk.

 Replacement of the Baalei Shem

-The activity of Baalei Shem among the community, as well as the influence of Kabbalistic ideas, contributed to the popular belief in Tzadikim Nistarim.
-The new mystical role of the Hasidic tzadik leader replaced Baal Shem activity among the populace, combining the Practical Kabbalist and maggid, the itinerant preacher.
+The activity of Baalei Shem among the community, as well as the influence of Kabbalistic ideas, contributed to the popular belief in the Tzadikim Nistarim.
+The new mystical role of the Hasidic tzadik-rebbe replaced Baal Shem activity among the populace, combining the Practical Kabbalist and maggid, the itinerant preacher.
 In addition, it replaced Practical Kabbalah with the tzadik's theurgic divine intercession.
-The 1814–15 Praises of the Besht sets the Baal Shem Tov's teaching circle against his remaining occupation as traveling Baal Shem.
+The 1814–15 Praises of the Besht by Dov ben Samuel Baer sets the Baal Shem Tov's teaching circle against his remaining occupation as traveling Baal Shem.

-From the 1730s, the Baal Shem Tov headed an elite theurgic mystical circle, similar to other secluded Kabbalistic circles such as the contemporary Klaus (Close) in Brody, but with the innovative difference to use their psychic heavenly intercession abilities on behalf of the common Jewish populace.
-From the legendary hagiography of the Baal Shem Tov as one who bridged elite mysticism with deep social concern, and from his leading disciples, Hasidism rapidly grew into a populist revival movement.
-Central, and most distinctively innovative, in Hasidic thought was its new doctrine of the Hasidic tzadik, which replaced the former Tzadikim Nistarim private pietists and Baal Shem Practical Kabbalists in Eastern Europe.
-As doctrine coalesced in writing from the 1780s, Jacob Joseph of Polonne, Dov Ber of Mezeritch, Elimelech of Lizhensk, Yaakov Yitzchak of Lublin and others shaped Hasidic views of the tzadik, whose task is to awaken and draw down the flow of divine blessing to the spiritual and material needs of the community and individual common folk.